 A gateway for collaborative governance

-Established in May 2016, the Policy Innovation Hub promotes and facilitates close collaboration between Griffith University researchers, students and partners in industry, government and the community.
-The PIH also aims to foster sustainable and enduring knowledge partnerships that create value for the residents and communities of Queensland, Australia and the Asia-Pacific region.
+The Policy Innovation Hub aims to foster sustainable and enduring knowledge partnerships that create value for the residents and communities of Queensland, Australia and the Asia-Pacific region.
+Established in May 2016, the Hub promotes and facilitates close collaboration between Griffith University researchers, students and partners in industry, government and the community.

-The Hub brings together Griffith's researchers in cross-disciplinary project teams to build on research insights and provide evidence-based responses to key policy challenges.
+The Policy Innovation Hub focusses on delivering innovation and excellent across the five streams and brings together researchers in cross-disciplinary project teams to build on research insights and provide evidence-based responses to key policy challenges.

 We have partnered with The Regional Innovation Data Lab, who empower and enable citizens, governments, industries and researchers to use and share data on key trends and issues to increase productivity and innovation across the economy.